 J-1 Visa Requirements

 To gain professional experience in the USA, you need a clearly defined legal status.
-The J-1 visa is your key to US companies—provided that both your professional profile and your employer meet the criteria set by the Department of State.
+The J-1 visa is your key to US companies, provided that both your professional profile and your employer meet the criteria set by the Department of State.
+We check every one of these points with you up front, so nothing surprises you later.

 Know Your Status: Intern or Trainee?